ethahd/Rewarded/README.md

 - Accesibility support
 - Add a settings tab to allow the user to:
   \nChoose units of display (miles, kilometers, etc.)
-  Set distance radius (search for businesses within 1 mile, 5 miles, etc.)
+  \nSet distance radius (search for businesses within 1 mile, 5 miles, etc.)
 - MapView of nearby businesses
 - Add a detailed BusinessItemView for each business within user's location radius:
-  View photo/logo of the business (fetching from API) View location (map view relative to user location) View rating of business (from yelp or google maps) View rewards for all cards in wallet at each business with applicable rewards categories highlighted
+  \nView photo/logo of the business (fetching from API)
+  \nView location (map view relative to user location)
+  \nView rating of business (from yelp or google maps)
+  \nView rewards for all cards in wallet at each business with applicable rewards categories highlighted
-- Add support for more cards and dynamically fetching rewards categories/values Fetch rotating offers for cards and display offer if matched to business
+- Add support for more cards and dynamically fetching rewards categories/values
+  \nFetch rotating offers for cards and display offer if matched to business
-- More rigorous reward calculation for loosely defined categories For example, a category of type 'Coffee Shop' should also be recognized as a Restaurant
+- More rigorous reward calculation for loosely defined categories
+  \nFor example, a category of type 'Coffee Shop' should also be recognized as a Restaurant
 - Polish UI flow
-  Allow user to create account
+  \nAllow user to create account
-  Polish welcome screen
+  \nPolish welcome screen
-  Allow user to filter types of businesses displayed
+  \nAllow user to filter types of businesses displayed